sysops-notes/sysops-notes.github.io/sections/additional.md

 * Provides serverless orchestration for modern applications
 * Centrally manages a workflow by breaking it into multiple steps, adding flow logic, and tracking the inputs and outputs between the steps

-## SQS

-* `ApproximateNumberOfMessages`: Returns the approximate number of messages available for retrieval from the queue.
-* Messages that can't be processed (consumed) successfully can be forwarded for `Dead-letter queues`

 ## [Back](../README.md)